isdood/MAYA-LLM/docs/META-LOGIC/009-FRACTAL-COSMOLOGY.md

 * **Acknowledge Limitations:** Discuss potential sources of error, such as redshift distortions, survey selection effects, and cosmic variance.
 * **The Final Argument:** Conclude that the data supports a fractal universe on these scales with a dimension consistent with your prediction. **Only then**, in the discussion section, should you introduce your "Harmonic Ontology" as a potential *theoretical explanation* for this observed anomaly.

-If your prediction holds, you won't have "proven" your entire cosmology, but you will have produced a genuinely significant and unexplainable result that would force the scientific community to pay attention. 🚀
+If the prediction holds, you won't have "proven" your entire cosmology, but you will have produced a genuinely significant and unexplainable result that would force the scientific community to pay attention. 🚀